Are you looking to get a Graduate Visa?

 This flagship piece of legislation was created by the UK government with the hopes of presenting the country as being an attractive place for foreign students to live and work, bringing both their knowledge, culture, languages and experiences to the thriving UK population.

-It is a two-year visa that allows eligible graduates to remain in the UK without any restrictions for two years in order to work.
+It is a two or three years visa that allows eligible graduates to remain in the UK without any restrictions for two or three years in order to work.

 Many will recognise similarities with this visa and the former Tier 1 route, known as ‘Post Study Worker’, which ended in 2012.
 It also provides a clear route for how students can remain in the UK now that the country has officially left the EU.

 Who is eligible for this Graduate Immigration Visa?

 It is only available to graduates who were previously granted a Tier 4 (General) student visa or Student Visa by an authorised education provider that has a ‘track record of compliance’.
 This visa must still be valid at the time of applying for Graduate Visa.

 The graduates should have studied a degree level course or above, meaning either an undergraduate bachelor’s degree or a postgraduate master’s degree.
 Those who have studied for a PhD are also eligible for this scheme.
 If the graduate holds a bachelor’s or master’s degree the Graduate visa will be granted for two years and if they hold a PhD it will be issued for three years.